DANC 1010, Dance In Culture

 - Understand and articulate the artistic process, and the elements and forms of artistic endeavors.

-- Demonstrate knowledge of specific artists, their work, and the style, periods and historical context of their creative work.
+- Identify specific artists, their work, and the style, periods and historical context of their creative work.

-- Develop levels of knowledge through participation or through academic experiences and as patrons of the arts.
+- Apply levels of knowledge through participation or through academic experiences and as patrons of the arts.

-- Appreciate and enjoy more fully the dance experiences encountered in their lives, and appreciate the great variety of dance and diversity of culture in human society.
+- Build a greater appreciation for dance experiences encountered in one’s life, and examine the great variety of dance and diversity of culture in human society.

-- Gain insights into humankind’s approach to creativity in dance
+- Identify insights into humankind’s approach to creativity in dance

 - Examine theoretical and methodological approaches to cultural differences specific to a disciplinary tradition.

-- Demonstrate an ability to analyze differences and similarities within (or) across cultures.
+- Analyze differences and similarities within (or) across cultures.

 - Examine the role of social factors, e.g., race, gender, ethnicity, class, sexual orientation, religion, etc., in shaping social interaction, cultural worldviews, and individual identity.

-- Demonstrate an understanding of the interconnectedness of society, culture and individual identity.
+- Discuss an understanding of the interconnectedness of society, culture and individual identity.

 - Synthesize and balance information in developing appropriate evidence-based conclusions about global issues.